emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# July 28th, 2021 (remote) Meetup
+# August 25th, 2021 (remote) Meetup

-Our next meetup is going to be on Wednesday, July 28th 2021.
+Our next meetup is going to be on Wednesday, August 25th 2021.
 It'll take place online on our Jitsi video chat server.

-Talks and guiding topic: none yet
+No talks yet, guiding topic continue with "show your work".

 ### Location